1m1-github/FairInbox/README.md

 Whitelisted user provided css will be used for dapp

 ## WASM
 Some parts needed for Algorand and encoding/decoding do not compile in TinyGo.
 Regular Go is too large.
-Rust or julia would be alternatives.
+Rust or julia would be alternatives. tbd.

 ## Build
 npx webpack